sai-sukrutha/Machine-Learning-Models/README.md

 # Machine-Learning-Models
-Collection of several Machine Learning Models implemented from scratch
+Collection of several Machine Learning Models implemented from scratch in Python --

 Some common datsets used for different models: